pixelzee3/pixelzee3/README.md

 - 👋 Hi, I’m @pixelzee3
 - 👀 I’m interested in Teslas and video games
-- 🌱 I’m currently learning web development and Python.
+- 🌱 I’m currently learning front-end web development and Web 3.0.
-- 📫 How to reach me ... uuh I don't know
+- 📫 How to reach me ...
+Twitter DMs!

 <!---
 pixelzee3/pixelzee3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.